edordo/sample_lexia/README.md

 ## Setup
 ### PHP
 This project uses PHP8.2.
-It will probably work on earlier versions as well, as it is not complex You can download PHP from here:
+It will probably work on earlier versions as well, as it is not complex.
+You can download PHP from here:

 https://www.php.net/downloads.php